dgatf/oscilloscope_rp2040/README.md

 ## Usage

-Upload the binary [oscilloscope.uf2](https://drive.google.com/file/d/11BkBbbuAzuO7nqTozGVK0Epi27-wBS4m/view?usp=drive_link) to RP2040.
+Upload the binary [oscilloscope.uf2](#binaries) to RP2040.

-Open OpenHantek6022 (modifed version).
+Launch OpenHantek6022 (modifed version).
 OpenHantek6022 needs to be modified for the RP2040:

 - [OpenHantek6022 fork](https://github.com/dgatf/OpenHantek6022)

 You can build OpenHantek following the steps.

-Or download the compiled binary for linux: [OpenHantek6022-RP2040.AppImage](https://drive.google.com/file/d/1I9Y5-4aRr0rqPs-FJkVPN9S7YzMd2pfn/view?usp=sharing).
-For linux you may need to copy OpenHantek [udev rules](https://github.com/dgatf/OpenHantek6022/tree/main/utils).
+Or download the binary [OpenHantek6022-RP2040.AppImage](#binaries) for linux.
+You may need to copy OpenHantek [udev rules](https://github.com/dgatf/OpenHantek6022/tree/main/utils).
+If using windows, ou need to build OpenHantek.

 ## Pins